FightClubAlum/Python-Programming/README.md

 # Python-Programming
-Learning python one task at a tim.
+Learning python one task at a time.